TomHarrop/tomharrop.github.io/index.md

 ---
 ------------------------------------------------------------------------

-I work with large-scale genetic, genomic and transcriptomic datasets.
+I am a geneticist working with large-scale genomic and transcriptomic datasets.
+I generate data using 2<sup>nd</sup>- and 3<sup>rd</sup>-generation sequencing.
 I use `R` and `python` to tidy, analyse and visualise data and communicate results.
-I generate data using 2<sup>nd</sup>- and 3<sup>rd</sup>-generation sequencing.

 ------------------------------------------------------------------------